heremaps/here-data-sdk-cpp/docs/dataservice-read-catalog-example.md

 ### Retrieve partition data

+The `GetData` method in the `VersionedLayerClient` object fetches data for a partition or data handle asynchronously.
 To retrieve partition data, create the `DataRequest`.
-The `DataRequest` class allows to specify the parameters of the `GetData` function, including:
+The `DataRequest` class allows you to specify the following parameters of the data request:

 * `WithPartitionId`: Sets the partition for the data request.
-* `WithDataHandle`: Sets the requested data handle, which can be found via the GetPartition call in the `olp::dataservice::read::model::Partition::GetDataHandle` member.
+* `WithDataHandle`: Sets the requested data handle which can be found via the `GetPartition` call in the `olp::dataservice::read::model::Partition::GetDataHandle` member.
 * `WithBillingTag`: Sets the billing tag for the request.

 ```cpp